 - In IE, go to Tools and select Internet Options from the list

 - Hit the Advanced tab and click on the Reset option

 - IE will now display Reset Internet Explorer Settings box, where you should put a checkmark next to Delete personal settings option and click Reset at the bottom

-Verify whether the WebHelper virus has been completely removed
+Verify whether WebHelper ads has been completely removed

 For certainty’s sake, it’s advised to repeatedly run a scan with the automatic security software in order to make sure no harmful remnants of this ads are left inside Windows Registry and other operating system locations.